 Our investment teams have developed their own methods to integrate material ESG factors into their respective investment analysis and decision making processes, for applicable types of investments.
-This approach allows our investment teams to tailor ESG integration tools and resources to their distinct investment methodologies.
-The ESG integration activities undertaken by each team are intended to reflect the best interests of our clients and the time horizon of their investment strategies.
+This approach allows our investment teams to tailor ESG integration tools and resources to their investment methodologies.
+The ESG integration activities undertaken by each team aim to reflect the best interests of our portfolios.